What is barley grass?

 NOW’s barley grass is grown in Kansas soil and harvested just prior to jointing, ensuring optimal nutrient content.
 Our barley grass is harvested utilizing a direct cutting method, which ensures the leaves never touch the ground.
 These leaves are then dehydrated in low-temperature dehydrators to preserve their nutritional integrity.
 Milling is done using a cryogenic method, which pulverizes the barley grass at room temperature or below.

 NOW® Barley Grass Products

 NOW’s Barley Grass products are all organic.
-We offer Barley Grass Pure Powder and Barley Grass Juice (powder) both from organic, dehydrated, unjointed leaves.
-Our barley grass powder is a loose, granular-like powder with no chemicals or additives used during processing.
+We offer Barley Grass Juice (powder) from organic, dehydrated, unjointed leaves.
+Our barley grass juice powder is a loose, granular-like powder with no chemicals or additives used during processing.